hxdith/PFD-Assignment-blog/README.md

 ### Personal Reflection:
 I feel this week's sprint was really rough as there was much to do and there is a lack of time.
 Hackathon is coming soon but there's a lack of time.
 I have lots of other assignments that I have yet to start.

+## Week 4:
+An update to the previous week, we have made a skeleton code that is able to fetch and post data on the SQL database.
+Apart from that, we have also created some HTML pages, and made basic functional webpages link through the use of ASP.net.

+Here are the pages we have created this week:
+   - Homepage
+   - Transfer page
+   - Member dashboard
+   - All the confirmation pages (e.g payment confirmation)

+As for the features, we are in the midst of implementing the 2nd Person Guarantor feature.
+We are still finding an appropriate emailing service that does not require payment.

+### Personal reflection
+We have made a decent progress and I feel happy that we have made through this week having some features done.
+Though, I have still my doubts about achieve our target of implementing the two afforementioned features in week 3.
+I have responsible for finding a working emailing service and none of them work seamlessly.

+ ## Week 5:
+ We have successfully created all the necessary webpages for the website and done implementing the 2nd Person Guarantor.
+We have also decided to push Speech-to-text feature for the final assignment as we are not able to implement it on time though we have the necessary code to get it work but just not the implementation.

+Updated Features of the Website:
+   - Transfer page
+   - Sign up/login
+   - Changing of customer details
+   - 2nd Person Guarantor

+### Personal Reflection:
+Week 5 was one of the most hectic week yet.
+Juggling multiple assignments was really tough but I am glad we manage to complete the entire website!
+Unfortunately, we did not implement the text-to-speech due to time contraints.
+It is also unfortunate that we discovered, on the day of the hackathon, that we do not really need a functional website, as the judges were looking for a front-end design.
+Though we did not acheieve the requirements but getting to the first checkpoint taught me a lot about teamwork and time management